How to Become a Police, Fire, or Ambulance Dispatcher

 Many states require dispatchers to be certified.

 Training covers a wide variety of topics, such as local geography, agency protocols, and standard procedures.
-Dispatchers are also taught how to use specialized equipment, such as a 2-way radio and computer-aided dispatch (CAD) software.
-They receive training to prepare for specific types of incidents, such as a child abduction or a suicidal caller.
-Some dispatchers receive emergency medical dispatcher (EMD) training, which enables them to give medical assistance over the phone.
+Dispatchers are also taught how to use specialized equipment, such as two-way radios and computer-aided dispatch software.
+Computer systems that dispatchers use consist of several monitors that display call information, maps, relevant criminal history, and video, depending on the location of the incident.
+Dispatchers often receive specialized training to prepare for high-risk incidents, such as child abductions and suicidal callers.

-Dispatchers may choose to pursue additional certifications, such as NENA’s emergency number professional (ENP) or APCO’s Registered Public-Safety Leader (RPL) to prove their leadership skills and knowledge of the profession.
+Dispatchers may choose to pursue additional certifications, such as the National Emergency Number Association’s Emergency Number Professional (ENP) certification or APCO’s Registered Public-Safety Leader (RPL) certification, which demonstrate their leadership skills and knowledge of the profession.

-Dispatchers can become senior dispatchers or supervisors before going on to administrative positions, in which they may focus on a specific area, such as training or policy and procedures.
+Dispatchers can become senior dispatchers or supervisors before advancing to administrative positions, in which they may focus on a specific area, such as training, or on policy and procedures.

 Training and certifications, such as emergency medical technician (EMT) training, can aide those looking to advance.
 Additional education and related work experience may be helpful in advancing to management-level positions.

 Ability to multitask.
 Dispatchers must stay calm in order to simultaneously answer calls, collect vital information, coordinate responders, use mapping software and camera feeds, and assist callers.

 Communication skills.
 Dispatchers work with law enforcement, emergency response teams, and civilians.
 They must be able to communicate the nature of an emergency effectively and coordinate the appropriate response.